mikael-s/dekupl-run/README.md

+In this branch of DE-Kupl, for when the input data is whole-genome data.

 # dekupl-run

-DE-kupl is a pipeline that finds differentially expressed k-mers between RNA-Seq datasets under The MIT License.
+DE-kupl is a pipeline that finds differentially expressed k-mers between ~~RNA-Seq~~ any datasets.

 Dekupl-run handles the first part of the [DE-kupl pipeline](https://github.com/Transipedia/dekupl) from raw FASTQ to the production of contigs from differentially expressed k-mers.